vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Vātsyāyana

-The Kāmas¯utram of Srī Vātsyāyana Muni.
+The Kāmasūtram of Srī Vātsyāyana Muni.
 With the ´ Jayamaṅgalā Sanskrit Comm. of Srī Yaśodhara, edit. with Hindi Comm. by Devdutta Sastri. ´ Varanasi 1964.

 Vaudeville, Ch.